 3.2.1 Approved pants include dress pants, slacks, cords, cargo style and blue jeans.

 3.2.2 Pants, shorts and skirts are to be worn at the hip at all times.

-3.2.3 Shorts, skirts are to be no shorter than 3 inches above the knee.
+3.2.3 Shorts, skirts are to be no shorter than 3 inches above the knee when worn without leggings.

-3.2.6 Pants, skirts and shorts must be hemmed at the bottom with no frayed edges and no holes are allowed in pants, shorts, dresses, or skirts
+3.2.7 Pants, skirts, dresses, and shorts must be hemmed at the bottom with no frays and frayed edges; no tears, and no holes are allowed in pants, shorts, dresses, or skirts